ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 - `Ansible collections <https://github.com/search?q=user%3Aansible-collections+label%3Aeasyfix%2C%22good+first+issue%22+state%3Aopen&type=Issues>`_
 - `All other Ansible projects <https://github.com/search?q=user%3Aansible+user%3Aansible-community+label%3Aeasyfix%2C%22good+first+issue%22+state%3Aopen&type=Issues>`_

-Add a comment on the GitHub issue you chose to say you are looking at it and to ask for help if you need it.
+When you choose an issue to work on, add a comment directly on the GitHub issue to say you are looking at it and let others know to avoid conflicting work.
+You can also ask for help in a comment if you need it.

 Another good way to help is to review pull requests that other Ansible users have submitted.
 Ansible core keeps a full list of `open pull requests by file <https://ansible.sivel.net/pr/byfile.html>`_, so if a particular module or plugin interests you, you can easily keep track of all the relevant new pull requests and provide testing or feedback.
 Alternatively, you can review the pull requests for any collections that interest you.
 Click :guilabel:`Issue tracker` on the collection documentation page to find the issues and PRs for that collection.